project-d-p/ManageServer/README.md

 - **Player Matchmaking System**

+## Project Progress

+For detailed information on the project's progress, enhancements, and versioning, please refer to our [Project Wiki](https://github.com/project-d-p/ManageServer/wiki).

 ## How to Run

 To run this project, you will need .NET SDK installed on your machine.
 After cloning the repository, navigate to the project directory and run the following commands: